YAMATO

 $3,390

-shipping and insurance in the USA is included.
+shipping and insurance in the

-Other countries, $300 flat rate.
+included.
+Other places: $300 flat rate.

 This model is in stock and can be shipped within